Baal in the Bible

 Exact Match

-And the land of the Giblites, and all Lebanon, toward the sunrise, from Baal-gad under Mount Hermon to the border of Hamath,
+and the land of the Gebalite, and all Lebanon, toward

-He gave them Heshbon and all its cities in the plain, Dibon, and Bamoth-baal, and Beth-baal-meon,
+with Heshbon, and all its cities which are on the plain: Dibon and Bamoth-baal and Beth-baal-meon,

 Was not the sin of Baal-peor great enough, from which we are not clear even to this day, though punishment came on the people of the Lord,

-nor did they show favor to the house of Jerub-Baal ([that is], Gideon) in accordance with all the good that he did for Israel.
+They did not treat the family of Jerub-Baal (that is, Gideon) fairly in return for all the good he had done for Israel.

 He did this so the violent deaths of Jerub-Baal's seventy sons might be avenged and Abimelech, their half-brother who murdered them, might have to pay for their spilled blood, along with the leaders of Shechem who helped him murder them.